jrmeyerhofer/LITA2017/Lesson_1/README.md

 "Project Properties" contains detailed Google information about your project.
 Good to know it's there.<br/>
 6. Examine the Edit menu<br/>
 Triggers allow you to have the script run at a certain time or run based on an action - like when a Google Form is submitted.<br/>
-8. Examine the Run menu
-9. Examine the Publish menu
+8. Examine the Publish menu
-10. Examine the Resources menu
+9. Examine the Resources menu
-11. Let's add the following code deleteing what's there:
+10. Let's add the following code which will declare a varible and put some thing into the Logger (delete what's there):
 ```javascript
 function myFunction() {
   // put something into the logger.